A Bit About Me:

-My journey into the world of writing began in college, in 1983, and it started with writing poetry.
+My journey into the world of writing began in college in 1983 and it started with writing poetry.
 In 2002, I started writing stories.
 In 2011, I wrote my first novel.
-I wrote my 32nd novel, called A Woman Doctor Came To Town in 2019.
+I wrote my 36th novel called A Witness To A Murder in 2021.

 What type of authors influenced your writing?

 Writers like Louis L’Amour, Zane Grey, have influenced on my writing.
 I think Zane Grey more so, because for much of his writing career, his novels were rejected by every publisher, yet he never gave up.
-I would like to believe I have that same determination as a writer.
+I would like to believe I have that same determination to become a better writer.

 What made you decide to move forward with publishing your work?

-The moment my first novel was finished, and spell checked, was the moment I wanted to share it with the world.
-What’s best for me, I decided, was to self-publish via own author website, and then, to Amazon, because it is a much broader platform, and covers the world.
+The moment my first novel was finished and spell checked was the moment I wanted to share it with the world.
+What’s best for me I decided was to self-publish via own author website and offer my novels on Amazon because it’s a much broader platform and covers the world.

 What advice would you give to young writers?

 My advice to anyone who is close to finishing their book is to read it ‘Outloud’ and they will learn so much.
-Grammar is everything to a reader, and poor grammar will get a book rejected by a publisher or result in bad reviews on Amazon.
-Once that bad review is posted, it won’t go away.
+Grammar is everything to a reader.
+Poor grammar will get a book rejected by a publisher or result in bad reviews on Amazon.
+Once that bad review is posted it won’t go away.
 A ‘Beta-Reader’ is also an absolute must.
-A beta-reader is someone who loves to read and hates poor grammar.
+A beta-reader is someone who loves to read and hates bad grammar.
 By them correcting your mistakes, they make your novel better.
 Lastly, the goal of every author is to make their book as enjoyable to read as he or she can.